Aquarthur/missing-semester/README.md

 # missing-semester

-Exercise solutions and/or notes from https://missing.csail.mit.edu/
+Exercise solutions and/or notes from https://missing.csail.mit.edu/.
+Please note - I am aware that most of these notes are copy/pasted from the lectures.
+I mostly type them up to help me remember.

 ## Longer term exercises